 6. Always have a plan

 When it comes to ethical hacking, having a plan is essential.
-It can be tempting to jump straight into the action without any sort of strategy in place, especially when you’re first starting out.
+It can be tempting to jump straight into the action without any sort of strategy in place, especially when you’re first starting.
 However, it’s important to take a step back and consider what your overall goal is and how you will go about achieving it.

 Having a plan provides structure and clarity, makes sure that all necessary steps are taken, and helps keep yourself on track while avoiding distractions or wasting time.